 7. Medusa Skull Tattoo

 There are many meanings associated with Medusa, and among them is the idea of death and rebirth.
 Her snake hair is seen as a symbol of the natural cycle of life.
 When it comes to deciding on a design, there are different ways to interpret this thought, including representing her face with a skull.
-There is no denying this a visually striking tattoo and a conversation-starter.
+There is no denying this is a visually striking skull tattoo design and a conversation starter.
 If you are going to get inked with something like this, consider the arm or thigh, as these spots have enough space for the detail the piece requires.

 8. Medusa Color Tattoo

-Medusa is not your average tattoo design, but it demands attention!
-When deciding to get inked with this powerful symbol, there are many styles to consider and ways to interpret the image.
-If you wish to create a visually exciting tattoo, then vivid hues and bold lines will work well.
+When deciding to get Medusa tattoos, there are many styles to consider and ways to interpret the image.
+If you wish to create a visually exciting Medusa tattoo, then vivid hues and bold lines will work well.
 It is essential to remember color tattoos tend to fade faster; light shades don’t last the same way darker ones do.
 If you want your piece to keep for as long as possible, get tattooed in a location that is not exposed to much sunlight.

 9. Medusa Versace Tattoo